linz/topo-workflows/README.md

 data.title : "Wellington Urban Aerial Photos (1987-1988) SN8790" and data.url : *
 ```

+#### Container version used

+`kubernetes.container_hash` field, available in Elastic Search, gives the container hash that was used to run the task.
+It allows to get the version from the container registry for further investigations.

 ### Workflow Artifacts

 All workflow outputs and logs are stored in the artifacts bucket, in the `linz-workflow-artifacts` bucket on the `li-topo-prod` account.